 After graduation, Aaron was hired to shoot product photography for a Nashville-based advertising agency and then went on to work for a well-known commercial photographer, learning the intricacies of shooting and editing commercial and architectural photography.
 In 2010, Aaron decided to turn his passion for climbing into a full-time job and began climbing radio and TV towers as a lighting technician.
 This job let Aaron travel all over the United States, and his camera was always with him at the top of the tower where he captured some of his most inspiring landscape and environmental images to date.

 In 2013, Aaron and his wife decided it was time for a change of scenery and made the move from Nashville, TN to Seattle, WA to find new adventures in the Northwest.
-Settling in Seattle, they split their time between the city, the water and the mountains.
+Then after 8 years in Seattle, Aaron’s wife made a career shift that has taken them to Sunny South Florida.
+They now live in the fringes of Miami, FL and they are constantly in awe of the change in scenery and wildlife.

 Aaron always has his eyes open for a new perspective or “the shot”, and will stop at nothing to get it.